 “…my heart was away up the hills in that dark room where she was weeping desolated and alone – she whom I was not to comfort, not to see again, till years or suffering had overcome us both, and torn our spirits from their perished abodes of clay”.

 – Anne Brontë.
 The Tenant of Wildfell Hall, Chapter 45

-Some readers might argue that is not the case when Gilbert meets Helen again in Staningley, this is a very beautiful house which seems to have no gothic element at all.
-But, it seems to me that Anne Brontë was very familiar with the elements of the gothic narrative, that did not only filled her novel with well known elements but also took care of details.
+Some readers might argue that is not the case when Gilbert meets Helen again in Staningley, this is a very beautiful house that seems to have no gothic element at all.
+But, it seems to me that Anne Brontë was very familiar with the elements of the gothic narrative, that did not only filled her novel with well-known elements but also took care of details.